 Things to Consider when Looking for a New Driveway Gate:

-- Do you have existing driveway posts?
-As this pre-decides the width of the gate
+If you have existing driveway posts then this pre-decides the width of your new gate.

 You have exisiting gate posts, walls or structure to attach your gate to: